dhimmel/bgee/README.md

 # Extracting anatomy-specific gene expression in humans from Bgee

 [Bgee](http://bgee.org/) is a database that integrates gene expression data from both microarray and RNA-seq experiments.
 The Bgee curators annotate samples by their species, anatomical structure, and developmental stage.
-Bgee leverages anatomy and development ontologies to call whether a gene is present or absent and under/over-epxressed in a given condition.
+Bgee leverages anatomical and developmental ontologies to call whether a gene is present or absent and under/over-expressed in a given condition.

 Here, we process Bgee to generate gene expression profiles for human anatomical structures (tissues).
 We extract two gene expression measures: